idleberg/NSIS-Linker.user.js/README.md

 2. Download `NSIS-Linker.user.js`
 3. Drag the downloaded file to your Firefox window or open the Add-ons window (`Ctrl+Shift+A` on Windows and Linux, `⇧⌘A` on OS X) and add the file

+GreaseMonkey will automatically perform an upgrade once a new version is available!

 ### Chrome

 1. Open the extensions window from the tool menu